top of page

 El Viajero Sedentario

-In Feria, there are also some special shops, and the area is friendly to members of the LGBTQ+ community.
+In Feria and in Alameda, there are also some special shops, and the area is friendly to members of the LGBTQ+ community.

 There’s a second-hand clothing store called Ropero Sevilla—I haven't been, but opinions are divided regarding the quality of service and the friendliness of the owners...